 Employing new sales reps in your company must involve an onboarding process.
-Simply throwing them into the deep end and believing that they should figure it out on their own can cause a disorganized environment.
+Simply throwing them into the deep end and believing that they should figure it out on their own can cause a disorganised environment.
 This in turn will affect your existing business processes and employees.

 Onboarding involves teaching new sales reps (and other employees) the company culture, knowledge and skills that will enable them to more easily become productive members of the company.
 Onboarding can decrease mistakes, inspire confidence, increase job satisfaction and performance, and eliminate the stresses new employees may have.